Time to read: 5 minutes.

 Java offers programmers an advanced mechanism to develop internationalized and localized software, that is, software that can be targeted for different languages, cultures and geographic areas.
-In order to take advantage of Java's features, however, you need to be sure you don't make some fatal assumptions – assumptions you probably aren’t even aware you are making.
+To take advantage of Java’s features, however, you need to be sure you don’t make some fatal assumptions – assumptions you probably aren’t even aware you are making.

 Unicode: The Foundation for Java’s Internationalization Classes

 It takes many fonts to express all the world’s written languages.
 Some writing systems move from left to right, others move from right to left.
 Still others are bi-directional writing systems, and there are writing systems that move from top to bottom.
 There is even an ancient Irish system that spirals inwards!
 Each language needs at least one font to express sentences, and more fonts allow for greater expression within a language.

 It’s remarkable that Unicode 2.0, a standard published in 1996 by The Unicode Consortium, lets you write software that can use sets of fonts to display any combination of languages simultaneously.
 Even more remarkable is Java 1.1’s Internationalization Classes that extend host operating systems in a platform-independent manner to support the full promise of Unicode.
 Java’s internationalization support elevates Java from beyond a mere programming language to a programming environment.